RekerLab/DeepDelta/Model_Evaluation/README.md

 Code to analyze the chemical similarity of pairs and compare the chemical pairs with shared scaffolds to pairs who do not share scaffolds.

 #### Mathematical-Principle-Analysis.py
-Code to calculate property differences for exact same molecular inputs to satisfy Eq 1 (with same molecule for both inputs, predictions should be zero):
+Code to calculate property differences of same molecule pairs for Eq 1 (with same molecule for both inputs, predictions should be zero):
 ```math
 DeepDelta(x,x)= 0.
 ```